nhaar/Waddle-Forever/LINUX.md

 # Installation
 Installation can be done with the file found in the [website](https://waddleforever.com/).
 If the installer doesn't work in your linux distribution, a secondary option is to run this command (you need `curl` installed):

+(Please make sure to run this command in the terminal inside the folder you want the game to be installed on"

 ```bash
 bash <(curl -s https://raw.githubusercontent.com/nhaar/waddle-forever-installer/master/install.sh)
 ```